abangalore/ITEarlyWarning/README.md

 11. Once in C:\ITEarlyWarning  type ITEarlyWarning  (This is a .bat file)

-12. This kicks of a batch file that will initialize and cotinously monitor the directories specified in the windows.conf directory.
+12. This kicks off a batch file that will initialize and continously monitor the directories specified in the windows.conf directory.
 Every  5 minutes a file be stored with any possible changes in the C:\ITEarlyWarning\archive directory.

 13. Open the archive files using notepad.